acising/KellectAgent-Windows/README.md

 ​	3.*[filteredImageFile]*

-​		Events that load an Image can be **filtered** by the Image file path listed in this tag.
+​		ImageLoad events and corresponding CallStacks will be **filtered** by the Image file path listed in this label.

 #### initImages.txt